Upcoming

 Recording

-2023-06-06T18:00:00-06:00 - Building Semantic Search
+2023-06-06T18:00:00-06:00 - Robert Ismo: Building Semantic Search

 Robert Ismo will talk about semantic search.
 Exploring methods of finding relevant documents from a simple query and some of the mathematics to make it performant.